 — A guy called Kuan who commented on a Backtest Rookies presentation of their Volume Profile indicator using a `for` loop.

 — midtownsk8rguy, my brilliant companion in mining the depths of Pine graphics.
-He is also the co-author of the PineCoders Color Gradient Frameworks.

 — I improved the Auto-Steps intrabar resolution logic.
 The 2 Auto-Steps modes now calculate the intrabar resolution to guarantee a minimum of 12 or 24 intrabars.
 The default is 24.
 Additionally, the logic takes into account whether your chart is running on conventional or 24/7 markets, modulating the intrabar resolution as needed so the minimum required quantity of intrabars is used.